Destinations Italy Milan & Lakes

 Must ordervitello tonnato · tripe · whatever's on the board

-The hardest table in Milan — Diego Rossi and Pietro Caroli's nose-to-tail trattoria near Piazza Buozzi, sold out every night since 2015.
-Tripe is on the menu, but the vitello tonnato is the version everyone now compares against, with grilled bone marrow, seasonal tortelli, and a low-intervention wine list that earns the price.
-Reserve on the dot at 9 a.m. on the booking site thirty days out — that's how this is done.
-Closed Sundays.
+Diego Rossi and Pietro Caroli's nose-to-tail trattoria near Piazza Buozzi, sold out every night since 2015.
+Tripe is on the menu, but the vitello tonnato is the version everyone now compares against, with grilled bone marrow, seasonal tortelli, and a low-intervention wine list you'll want to order from.
+Book through the Cena and Pranzo links at trippamilano.it, or by WhatsApp.
+Dinner Monday to Friday, lunch on Fridays only; closed Saturday and Sunday.

 Porta Romana · Via Giorgio Vasari 1Sold out every nightBook 30 days out